Wednesday, August 3, 2016

 In fact, the votes for an Ogulewicz presidency came together on election night, when Hurley officially endorsed Ogulewicz as her successor.
 He had already received the endorsements of Councilors Robert Markel, Brian Santaniello and Betty Montori, so with Mitch voting for himself, that gave him the five votes necessary to put a lock on the Council Presidency.
 However at one point during the election night revelry, Hurley took Ogulewicz to one side and whispered to him privately, “Get yourself a sixth vote.”
 Mitch told her he didn’t know what she meant, since on a nine member body only five votes were needed for a majority.
 “Don’t trust Markel!”
 Hurley warned, but would say no more.

 Shortly before Ogulewicz was to be elevated to the presidency by a formal vote, Springfield Newspapers reporter Susannah Pugh called and asked for Mitch’s comment on some startling news.
 According to Pugh, Robert Markel had formally announced that he was seeking the Council Presidency, and that furthermore, he claimed to already have the commitments of five councilors!
-Mitch was dumbfounded and immediately got on the phone to Markel.
-Robert Markel admitted everything, telling Mitch that he had lined up the votes of machine insiders Francis Keough, Bill Foley, and Morris Jones.
+Mitch was dumbfounded and immediately got on the phone to Markel, who admitted everything.
+He told Mitch that he had lined up the votes of political insiders Francis Keough, Bill Foley, and Morris Jones.
 Generally independent Councilor Vincent DiMonaco had also been brought onboard.
 With his own vote, Markel would become the new Council President.

 Council meetings in those days were run quite loosely, with an informality that many feared wouldn’t appear very flattering on television.
 As Vinnie DiMonaco remarked to the Springfield Morning Union, “After some of the proceedings we’ve had in here, this council would not be long in office if meetings were televised.”
 Indeed, there were real reservations about whether the Springfield City Council was ready to be prime time players.
 As City Hall reporter Carol Malley wrote in her political column “Perspectives”: